 Movement of the tribes, bands and Indians to the Siletz Reservation was also not clean or uniform.
 Some tribes moved in several waves to the Siletz Reservation, at different times.
 In some cases only parts of the tribe, smaller groups or individual families ended up on the Reservation.
 In other cases individuals or small groups who were moved to the Siletz Reservation left the Reservation and returned to their aboriginal areas; other individuals hid and were never moved.
 Some of the individuals who left the Siletz Reservation and returned to their aboriginal areas were rounded up and returned to the Siletz Reservation.
-For example, member of the Coos and Lower Umpqua Tribes who left the Siletz Reservation and returned to their aboriginal area were forcibly returned to the Reservation.
+For example, member of the Coos and Lower Umpqua Tribes who left the Siletz Reservation and returned to their aboriginal area were forcibly returned to the Reservation in round-ups conducted by the Interior Department with military assistance.

 In all of these cases and under all of these treaties, both ratified and unratified, the tribes and bands in question were moved to the Siletz Reservation and became part of the Confederated Tribes of Siletz Indians.
 This early history of the Siletz Tribe and Siletz Reservation is set out in various federal court decisions, including Rogue River Tribe v.
 United States, 64 F.Supp.
 339, 341 (Ct.Cl.
 1946); Alcea Band of Tillamooks v.
 United States, 59 F.Supp.
 934, 942 (Ct.Cl.
 1945); Coos, Lower Umpqua, and Siuslaw Indian Tribes v.
 United States, 87 Ct.
 Cl.
 143 (1938); and Tillamook Tribe of Indians v.
 United States, 4 Ind.
 Cl.
 Comm'n 31-65 (1955).
-Copies of these decisions are included in the record as Exhibit C. The Siletz Tribe also submits some of the Interior Department and Oregon Indian Agency correspondence from this period (1855-75), documenting the settlement of various tribes and bands on the Siletz Reservation pursuant to these treaties, as Exhibit D. The settlement of various tribes on the Siletz Reservation is also documented in various academic publications such as a report prepared by Historian Dr. Stephen Dow Beckham.
+Copies of these decisions are included in the record as Exhibit C. The Siletz Tribe also submits some of the Interior Department and Oregon Indian Agency correspondence from this period (1855-75), documenting the settlement of various tribes and bands on the Siletz Reservation pursuant to these treaties, as Exhibit D. Historical summaries chronicling additional federal policy toward the Siletz Resevation are attached as Exhibit E. The settlement of various tribes on the Siletz Reservation is also documented in various academic publications such as a report prepared by Historian Dr. Stephen Dow Beckham.
 See "The Hatch Tract: A Traditional Siuslaw Village Within the Siletz Reservation, 1855-75," prepared by Dr. Stephen Dow Beckham for the Confederated Tribes of Coos, Lower Umpqua and Siuslaw, Dec.
 4, 2000, pp.12-14 ("On July 20, 1862, Linus Brooks, Sub-Agent, confirmed that the removal of the Coos, Lower Umpqua, and Siuslaw Indians onto the Siletz Reservation was complete," and "On July 21, 1864, Sub-Agent George W. Collins confirmed the presence of the tribes on the Siletz Reservation".).